Quansight/Quansight-website/apps/labs/posts/duckdb-when-used-to-frames.md

 import duckdb

 duckdb.sql("""
+    SELECT
-SELECT *,
+        *,
-       CASE WHEN COUNT(sales) OVER w >= 3
+        CASE WHEN (COUNT(sales) OVER w) >= 3
              THEN MEAN(sales) OVER w
              ELSE NULL
              END AS sales_smoothed
     FROM df_pl
     WINDOW w AS (ORDER BY date ROWS BETWEEN 2 PRECEDING AND CURRENT ROW)
 """)
 ```

-Now, it perfectly matches the pandas / Polars output 😇!
+There, now it perfectly matches the pandas / Polars output exactly 😇!

-## Can I execute DuckDB with a Python API?
+## What if I don't like SQL?

+First, consider what a SQL solution offers:

+- Stability: dataframe APIs tend to go through deprecation cycles to make API improvements.
+If you write a dataframe solution today, it's unlikely that it will still work 5 years from now.
+A SQL one, on the other hand, probably will.
+- Portability: SQL standards exist, and although implementation differences exist, migrating between SQL dialects is probably less painful than migrating between dataframe APIs.
+- Widespreadness: analysts, engineers, and data scientists across industries are all likely familiar with SQL.
+They may not all rank it as their favourite language, but they can probably all read it, especially with the help of an LLM.
+- Robustness: extensive SQL testing frameworks, such as [sqllogictest](https://www.sqlite.org/sqllogictest/doc/trunk/about.wiki), have already been developed, and so DuckDB can test against it to guard against buggy query results.

-If you don't enjoy writing long SQL strings but would like to use DuckDB as an engine, there are some other options available:
+Nonetheless, if you really want to use DuckDB as an engine but prefer Python APIs, some available options are:

 - [SQLFrame](https://github.com/eakmanrq/sqlframe): transpiles the PySpark API to different backends, including DuckDB.
 - [DuckDB's Python Relational API](https://duckdb.org/docs/api/python/relational_api.html): very strict and robust, though documentation is quite scant.
-In particular, window expressions are not yet supported, but are on the roadmap.
+In particular, window expressions are not yet supportedl (but they are on the roadmap!).
 - [Narwhals](https://github.com/narwhals-dev/narwhals): transpiles the Polars API to different backends.
 For DuckDB it uses DuckDB's Python Relational API, and so it also does not yet support window expressions.
 - [Ibis](https://ibis-project.org/): transpiles its own API to different backends.

-Having said that, SQL is mostly standardised and widespread, and extensive testing frameworks exist for it.
-A SQL solution, if implemented correctly, is likely to be robust and to keep working long into the future.

 If you would like help implementing solutions with any of the above, or would like to sponsor efforts towards dataframe API unification, [we can help](https://quansight.com/about-us/#bookacallform)!